rayanepvr/TripAdvisor-s-scraper/README.md

 <!-- description -->
 <p align="center">
-This website allow you to see stats from TripAdvisor's Restaurant and Hotels pages !
+This website allow you to see stats from TripAdvisor's Restaurant and Hotels pages from TripAdvisor.com
 </p>